mikhail-nikolskiy/opencv-wiki/Graph-API.md

 Notes:
 - ADE version may change, refer to the latest correct one (see `DownloadADE.cmake`).

-G-API build depends on a number of external components which may not be built by default, e.g. [PlaidML](https://github.com/plaidml/plaidml).
-It is also worth testing if any internal API changes are made:
+G-API build depends on a number of external components which may not be built by default, e.g. [PlaidML](https://github.com/plaidml/plaidml):

 ```
 force_builders=Custom